 Where to stay in Fontainebleau

-One super fun activity I booked was a mixology class.
+One super fun activity I booked was a “mixology” class.
 Both my cooking and my drink making skills are limited which is why I thought this would be a fun yet educational experience.
-In fact I was correct it was a blast.
-During the class we learned how to create 2 fresh summer drinks.
+I had a blast, met new friends, and learned how to create 2 fresh summer drinks.
 One of the things I loved about the class was that we used fresh herbs from the hotel's garden.